-Program Evaluation Recommendation Continue to pursue CDBG, HOME, and other funding opportunities annually to maintain the first time homebuyer assistance program and assist five households per year.
+Program Evaluation Recommendation • Continue to pursue CDBG, HOME, and other funding opportunities annually to maintain the first time homebuyer assistance program and assist five households per year.
 Program 16: First-Time Homebuyer Resources Huron residents also have access to a number of homebuyer assistance programs offered by the California Housing Finance Agency (CalHFA): Mortgage Credit Certificate (MCC): The MCC Tax Credit is a federal credit which can reduce potential federal income tax liability, creating additional net spendable income which borrowers may use toward their monthly mortgage payment.
 This MCC Tax Credit program may enable first-time homebuyers to convert a portion of their annual mortgage interest into a direct dollar for dollar tax credit on their U.S. individual income tax returns.
-CalPLUS Conventional Program: This is a first mortgage loan insured through private mortgage insurance on the federal funding resources to provide homebuyer assistance.
+CalPLUS Conventional Program: This is a first mortgage loan insured through private mortgage insurance on the conventional market.
+The interest rate on the CalPLUS Conventional is fixed throughout the 30-year term.
+The CalPLUS Conventional is combined with a CalHFA Zero Interest Program (ZIP), which is a deferred-payment junior loan of three percent of the first mortgage loan amount, for down payment assistance.
+CalHFA Conventional Program: This is a first mortgage loan insured through private mortgage insurance on the conventional market.
+The interest rate on the CalHFA Conventional Program: CalHFA Loans are offered through local loan officers approved and trained by CalHFA.
+Timeframe and Objectives: Promote available homebuyer resources on City website The City continuously promotes available homebuyer resources on the City website and public counters.
+The City annually reviews and pursues available state and federal funding resources to provide homebuyer assistance.
 Staff turnover and limited funding for staff time have precluded the ability to consistently track and report program outcomes.
 The City will continue to seek ways to implement programs efficiently and create systems for record keeping.
 Modify and Continue.
 Combine with Program 15.
-New Program 243. conventional market.
-The interest rate on the CalPLUS Conventional is fixed throughout the 30-year term.
-The CalPLUS Conventional is combined with a CalHFA Zero Interest Program (ZIP), which is a deferred-payment junior loan of three percent of the first mortgage loan amount, for down payment assistance.
-CalHFA Conventional Program: This is a first mortgage loan insured through private mortgage insurance on the conventional market.
-The interest rate on the CalHFA Conventional is fixed throughout the 30-year term.
-CalHFA loans are offered through local loan officers approved and trained by CalHFA.
-Timeframe and Objectives: Promote available homebuyer resources on City website and public counters in 2016.
+New Program 2 4 3. and public counters in 2016.